 Ingredient Notes and Substitutions

-- Chicken – You can use chicken tenderloins or chicken breasts (sliced) fresh or thawed from frozen.
-Chicken tenders are the best cut of chicken to use since they cook quickly and evenly.
+- Chicken: You can use tenderloins or breasts (sliced) fresh or thawed from frozen.
+Chicken tenders are the best cut since they cook quickly and evenly.

-- Flour Batter – We used all-purpose flour to help give the chicken a crispy and crunchy exterior.
+- Flour: All-purpose flour gives them a crispy and crunchy exterior.
 You can also use almond flour if you want.
-We also added garlic salt and ground pepper to the batter for flavor.

-- Buttermilk batter – We used buttermilk and Frank’s Red Hot or Louisiana Hot Sauce for this recipe.
-But you can also use the hot sauce of your choice or even Sriracha for more heat.
+- Buttermilk: Buttermilk and Frank’s Red Hot or Louisiana Hot Sauce combine for amazing flavor!
+But you can use the hot sauce of your choice or even Sriracha for more heat.

-- Take the chicken breast and find the piece that hangs off the side and pull it from the breast.
+1. Take the breast, find the piece hanging off the side, and detach it.
 That’s your first tenderloin strip.

-- Next, slice the rest of the breast from top to bottom with a sharp knife into 2-inch strips.
-If the breasts are very large, slice them in half by placing your hand flat against the top of the chicken and carefully slicing horizontally through the chicken away from you.
+2. Next, slice the rest of the breast from top to bottom with a sharp knife into 2-inch strips.
+If the breasts are very large, slice them in half by placing your hand flat against the top of the meat and carefully slicing horizontally through it, away from you.

 - 11″ – 12″ cast iron skillet (or heavy skillet)